karmab/kcli/README.rst

     twix:
      host: 192.168.0.6
      pool: images
+     emulator: /usr/libexec/qemu-kvm

+    bumblefoot:
+     host: 192.168.0.4
+     pool: images

+Note the use of a specific emulator for centos7/rhel7 hypervisors.

 replace with your own client in default section and indicate host and protocol in the corresponding client section.
 Note that most of the